Hexagram 63既濟After Completion

 — Legge (1882)

-Line 5 is the ruling position and the line at which the hexagram delivers its sharpest comparison.
-The eastern neighbour performs the large, conspicuous sacrifice — slaughters the ox, conducts the elaborate ceremony, marks the occasion with visible expenditure.
+Line 5 is the ruling position, where the hexagram delivers its sharpest comparison.
+The eastern neighbour performs the large, conspicuous sacrifice — slaughters the ox, runs the elaborate ceremony, marks the occasion with visible expense.
 The western neighbour offers the small spring sacrifice — modest, timely, sincere.
 The text is direct: it is the western neighbour's offering that actually receives the blessing.
-The structural reading is not about religious devotion.
-It is about the difference between performance after completion and proportion after completion.
+The point is not religious devotion.
+It is the difference between performing a success and staying in proportion to it.

-Inside an After Completion configuration, the temptation at the ruling position is to mark the success with the largest possible gesture: the extravagant launch event, the ceremonial keynote, the public commitment to a vision proportionate to the result just achieved.
-The hexagram says no. The eastern neighbour's ox is symbolically apt but operationally wasteful — it consumes the resource the configuration produced as a way of celebrating the configuration, leaving the actual maintenance work line 4 specified under-resourced.
-The western neighbour's small offering is the opposite: appropriate to the season, paid in time and care rather than in conspicuous expenditure, and structurally aligned with the next phase the configuration is moving toward.
+Just after a success, the temptation at the top is to mark it with the largest possible gesture: the victory tour, the grand public ceremony, the sweeping promise sized to match the result just won.
+The hexagram says no. The eastern neighbour's ox is symbolically fitting but wasteful — it burns the very resource the success produced in order to celebrate the success, leaving the maintenance work of line 4 under-resourced.
+The western neighbour's small offering is the opposite: right for the season, paid in time and care rather than in display, and already aligned with the next phase the situation is moving into.

 濡其首,厲。